Rohitshrimangle/Insurance-Prediction/README.md

 # Now we have our own package and we need to install it so what we can do is we can use -e . in requirements.txt with other packages and now install the requirements using pip install -r requirements.txt here we can see the local file aswell

 # Now we can see all the packages by using pip list command

+# Now we can add the csv file in the data folder and start working on EDA on notebook before thta install the ipykernel and select the interpreter